Meet the candidates seeking statewide office in North Dakota

 2. As a Christian, the obvious choice for me is our Lord and Savior Jesus Christ.
 Having the chance to visit Israel and be at the locations where he performed his works was a life-changing experience for me.
 A second choice would be the father of our country, George Washington.

 REPRESENTATIVE IN CONGRESS (2-year term)

-1. As North Dakota’s lone representative in the U.S. House, how will you successfully advocate for rural America in a legislative body skewed toward urban and coastal interests?
+1. As North Dakota’s lone representative in the U.S. House of Representatives, how will you successfully advocate for rural America in a legislative body skewed toward urban interests and population centers?

 2. Who is the greatest (fictional) superhero of all-time?